Pepposprezzo/n-central-viewer-linux/README.md

 # n-central-viewer-linux
-The viewer does not open when asked to in browser because of missing default app / mime. <br />
+The viewer does not open when asked to in browser because of missing default app / mime config. <br />
 I created these config files quick & dirty so still have change the username (meme) in used paths.<br />

 After editing the usernames add the files into ~/.local/share/applications<br />